GoogleCloudPlatform/cloud-bigtable-examples/python/thrift/README.md

 NodeJS, Ruby, and C#, and can be installed on many other platforms besides a GCE Debian instance, but the installation instructions vary by platform.

-The Bigtable Thrift support currently depends on HBase patches that have not been fully merged into HBase releases.
-We are working to get those patches merged so that these examples work with official HBase releases.
-Until then you can either download our compiled binaries, or apply our patches yourself to an HBase source distribution.

 ## Installing an HBase Thrift Gateway